bassjobsen/empty-bootstrap-project/README.md

-# Empty Boostrap 4 Project
+# Empty Bootstrap 4 Project

-Empty [Bootstrap 4](http://v4-alpha.getbootstrap.com/) Project.
+Empty [Bootstrap 4](https://getbootstrap.com/) Project.
 It includes a Sass compiler and a set of nunjucks HTML templates for you. [nunjucks](https://github.com/mozilla/nunjucks) is a powerful templating engine for JavaScript with inheritance, asynchronous control, and more (jinja2 inspired).

 ## Installation